 - Whether you go to a butcher shop or a supermarket, don’t just get the bargain deal.
 Different breeds have different flavors and tastes, though as a beginner you may not be able to differentiate just yet.
-Some recommended breeds are Duroc and Berkshire.
-If you are cooking for guests, don’t underestimate the amount of ribs each person will eat.
+Some recommended brands are Duroc and Berkshire.
+If you are cooking for guests, don’t underestimate the number of ribs each person will eat.
 Usually, adults eat 1/2 a slab of ribs.
 Children eat up to 1/3 of a slab.

 - As a beginner, you’ll need to know that there are two cuts of ribs: baby back and spare ribs.
 Some cooks say that spare ribs are far more flavorful than baby back ribs.
 Baby back ribs come from the back of the pig.
 Spare ribs come from the belly.
 You may hear baby back ribs being referred to as loin backs or loin ribs.
 Baby back ribs are more well-known and are easier to prepare.
 Beginners typically start with baby back ribs.

 - Look for slabs that have a lot of meat on the bones.
 The more meat, the better!
 Choose ribs that look plump.
 Avoid ribs that look too fatty.
-Avoid ribs that have so little meat that the bones are visible.
+Avoid ribs that have too little meat that the bones are visible.
 These are called “shiners.”

 Removing the Membrane